Skip To Content

 Health or Looks?
 Mostly a medical necessity (you need it to be healthy).
 Mostly cosmetic (you choose it to look better).

 What It Does Gets rid of unhealthy gum tissue and shrinks deep pockets around the teeth.
-Sculpts and smoothes the edges of the gums to create a better shape.
+Sculpts and smooths the edges of the gums to create a better shape.

 Insurance Coverage Usually covered by dental insurance because it’s a health treatment.
 Often not covered because it’s elective (by choice) for appearance.